gavineadie/ProcessDownLists/README.md

 ### The application

 `ProcessDownLists` is written in Swift.
-It is what, in my youth, I would have called a 'GLP' (Grungy Little Program) in that it started simple and unstructured as a `main` program that called a sequence of function that progressive translated the AGC source to the tsv files.
+It is what I call a 'GLP' (Grungy Little Program) in that it is a `main` program that calls a sequence of functions that progressively translated the AGC source to the tsv files.
 As I learned how the AGC source was used, the program grew to cope.

 Each Apollo mission's AGC code contains a file named `DOWNLINK_LISTS.agc`.
 These